SPC-H-Avans/PlatformerEngine/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added the Jira ticket number to the title
 - [ ] I have added Doxygen documentation to all my .hpp files
 - [ ] I have updated the manual
+- [ ] I have updated the UML Diagram

 A build will automatically be run by GitHub actions when any changes are made on this PR.
 This must complete successfully before merging.